Your teaching during the pandemic

 Help and questions

 If you have any questions about Corona, you can email corona-info(at)hanken.fi.
-The email is read by staff representing study affaires, HR, security issues, events and the Rector’s office.
+The email is read by staff representing study affairs, HR, security issues, events and the Rector’s office.